yolk/valvat/README.md

       :company_type => nil, :request_identifier => "some_uniq_string"
     } or false or nil

-If the given `requester_vat` is invalid, a `Valvat::InvalidRequester` error is thrown.
+If the given `requester` is invalid, a `Valvat::InvalidRequester` error is thrown.

 ### Handling of VIES maintenance errors